 Simply put, you can’t really go wrong with this tongue cleaner.

-Runner Up - Health & Yoga Surgical Grade Tongue Cleaner
+Health and Yoga Surgical Grade Tongue Cleaner

 If there was any tongue scraper that could possibly dethrone Dr. Tung’s, it would be this one.
 It is the only tongue scraper with a higher average rating than Dr. Tung’s, with 511 consumers rating it with 4.8 stars out of 5.